mrocklin/blog/_posts/work/2012-11-01-Unification.md

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-This problem can be solved by unification and rewrite rules.
+This problem can be partially solved by unification and rewrite rules.
 Each `BLAS` operation is described by a class

 {% highlight python %}
 class MM(BLAS):